 Dear Ms. Vicki,

-My husband and I got married on Dec.
-29, 2012.
+My husband and I got married last December.
 We are expecting our first baby girl anytime now.
 My husband just re-enlisted for another six years.

 With that being said, I was looking to see what/ how I can take full advantage of my resources with the baby and the mortgage and just everything in general.